Requirements for Yachtmaster Offshore exam

 What if all my sea time has been on Superyachts over 24m in length?

 The other 50% of the qualifying sea time must have been completed on vessels between 7 and 24 meters in length.
 Some Superyachts have large tenders and chase boats, in this case, any miles gained at the helm goes some way to 1,250 sea miles.

-How to record sea time for the RYA Yachtmaster exam?
+How to record your miles for the RYA Yachtmaster exam?